CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Example3 - Subflow
 This example uses the flow from **Example 1** as a subflow.
 It takes in four numbers (or uses default ones) to call `division_flow` twice.
-If either division returns the `ILLEGAL` result, navigation is routed to the `on_failure` task and the flow end with a result of `FAILURE`.
+If either division returns the `ILLEGAL` result, navigation is routed to the `on_failure` task and the flow ends with a result of `FAILURE`.
 If both divisions are successful, the `on_failure` task is skipped and the flow ends with a result of `SUCCESS`.

-**Note:** To run this flow the files from **Example 1** should be placed in the same folder as this flow file or use the `--cp` flag at the command line.
+**Note:** To run this flow, the files from **Example 1** should be placed in the same folder as this flow file or use the `--cp` flag at the command line.

 **Flow**